-A day out in Deià is a must .
-This beautiful mountain village is hidden in the folds of the Serra de Tramuntana mountains a UNESCO world heritage site, and offers breathtaking views from its hillside position out to the Mediterranean sea.
+The beautiful mountain village of Deià hidden in the folds of the Serra de Tramuntana mountains a UNESCO world heritage site, offers breathtaking views from its hillside position out to the Mediterranean sea.

-Poet and writer Robert Graves put the village of Deià on the map by making his home here in 1932, and thereafter the village became a magnet for artists and creatives with the likes of Andrew Lloyd Webber, Michael Douglas and Bob Geldof owning houses in the area and it continues to attract bohemian residents to this day.
+Poet and author Robert Graves made his home here in 1932 and thereafter the village became a magnet for artists and creatives with the likes of Andrew Lloyd Webber, Michael Douglas and Bob Geldof owning houses in the area and it continues to attract bohemian residents to this day.

-Spend the morning wandering around and perhaps pay a visit to the home of Robert Graves now a museum.
-You can chat to his son William Graves who runs La Casa de Robert Graves and learn more about his life and works, perhaps most poignant are his First World War poems.
+Wander around the village, pay a visit to the home of Robert Graves now a museum and can chat to his son William Graves who runs La Casa de Robert Graves where you can learn more about his life and poignant First World War poems.

-Leave the main street, meander up the steep winding lane to the church and take in the views.
-On the way up you will pass numerous small art galleries as well as Ceramics by Joanna, located on Es Porxo.
-Inside her tiny shop you can purchase a wonderful array of plates and every size of bowl all hand painted with lemons, oranges, olives or figs, each celebrating the vibrant local fruits of the island.
+Meander up the steep winding lane to the church and take in the panoramic views.
+There are many small art galleries and Ceramics by Joanna, located on Es Porxo, where you can purchase an array of plates and bowls all hand painted with lemons, oranges, olives or figs, each celebrating the vibrant local fruits of the island.

-Feeling hungry ?
-Eating out is a pleasure in Deià and there is a good choice .
-From Michelin-star dining to rustic seasonal waterside restaurants, there is something for everyone.
-If you have made your way down to the rocky beach of Cala Deià, then head for your table at Ca´s Patro March ( you need to book in advance ) made famous by the BBC´s The Night Manager thriller.
+Deià offers plenty of choice for diners with a good selection of cafes and restaurants off the main street.
+Made your way down to the rocky beach of Cala Deià, and eat at the rustic Ca´s Patro March ( you need to book in advance ) made famous by the BBC´s The Night Manager thriller.